Germany Import Turnover Tax

-"European Accreditation" (http://www.european-accreditation.org) is an organization representing nationally recognized accreditation bodies.
-Membership is open to nationally recognized accreditation bodies in countries in the European geographical area that can demonstrate that they operate an accreditation system compatible with EN45003 or ISO/IEC Guide 58.
+"European Accreditation" (www.european-accreditation.org) is an organization representing nationally recognized accreditation bodies.
+Membership is open to nationally recognized accreditation bodies in countries in the European geographical area that can demonstrate that they operate an accreditation system compatible to appropriate EN and ISO/IEC standards.

 The German Accreditation Council (DAR) is a working group established in 1991 by ministries of the German Federal Government, ministries of the German federal states, and by representatives of the German industry.

 The DAR coordinates the activities in the field of accreditation and recognition of laboratories, certification, and inspection bodies as far as they are represented in the DAR; it represents German interests in national, European and international organizations dealing with general issues of accreditation and recognition, including voluntary and mandatory (KOGB) areas.
 The DAR itself does not carry out any accreditations or recognitions.

 All accreditation bodies represented in the DAR are operating on the basis of the EN 45000/EN ISO/IEC 17000 standard series and the DAR resolutions.
 With permission of the DAR, they may therefore use DAR certificates for accreditation.